Ashikawa-P/JPEZ/README.md

 # JPEZ
-Tool to simulate determinism in Japanese pronunciation for learners
+Tool to simulate determinism in Japanese pronunciation, easing the process of learning japanese

 ## What is this?